 Kids love card games whether it’s a two player game or a game the entire family can play together.
 This page lists the top 7 card games for children, including brief instructions on how to play.
 Most of the games have dedicated pages, which we’ve linked – in case you want more information.
-You can also see this page for a list of popular games if you don’t find what you are looking for on this page.

 1. Crazy Eights

 Crazy eights was perhaps my absolute favourite game as a kid and my own children love it just the same.
 The object of the game is to play all of the cards in your hand first.
 To begin, the dealer will deal each player eight cards face down.
 The eight acts as a wild card, while the 2’s force the next player to pick up 2, while a 4 forces the next player to miss a turn.
 The Queen of spades will force the next player to pick up eight.
 Check this page for the full list of rules to play Crazy Eights.

 31 is a fast and very easy card game to play with kids.
 This game requires basic addition, as they will need to be able to count up to 31.
 To start, each player will receive three cards face down.
 Once dealt, the players will look at their cards.
 They will then take a turn picking up a card from the pile in the middle and discarding a card.
 The object of the game is to have a sum of 31 in your hand before the other players.
 The card face value is used for counting, however Aces can be used as either 1 or 11.